Donate Join Us

 What is DPPX encephalitis?

 The condition is a form of autoimmune encephalitis (AE).
 Unlike infectious encephalitis, DPPX encephalitis occurs when the immune system produces antibodies that attack these specific proteins in the brain, leading to inflammation and neurological symptoms.
 The trigger for this autoimmune response is often unknown but in some cases it may be associated with underlying cancers.
+The condition affects mainly individuals in middle to older age and men are more commonly affected than women.

 Symptoms